yakivmospan/android-snippets/articles/android/best practice/Best Practice. Application.md

 }
 ```

 - There are cases when we need to handle that all Activities are destroyed (App is off).
-If you need to stop `Service` that work with few screens when Application goes off. `ActivityLifecycleCallbacks` can help you to deal with it
+For example if you need to stop `Service` that work with few screens when Application goes off. `ActivityLifecycleCallbacks` can help you to deal with it

 ```java
 // set ActivityLifecycleCallbacks